PixelOS-Lemonade/.github/profile/README.md

 ### Download
 We host releases on GitHub.
 Grab them [here](https://github.com/PixelExperience-Lemonade/release).

+> [!NOTE]
+> We only build PE Plus Edition.
+Feel free to build for yourself if you do not prefer.

 ### Goal
 - Focus on stability.
 Introduce *minimized* out-of-tree tweaks:
     - Add [KernelSU](https://github.com/tiann/KernelSU) for out-of-box root experience (Kernel only.
 You still need to manually install manager).